Loose Engel structures: -principle for loose Engel families

 The precise definition of this subclass can be detailed as follows.
 Let $M$ be a smooth $4$-manifold, $K$ a compact CW--complex, and $N$ a positive integer.
 Consider a continuous family of Engel structures $\SD: K \longrightarrow \Engel(M)$ and line fields $(\SY(k))_{k \in K}$ with $\SY(k) \subset \SD(k)$.
 Let $\gamma_{\SY(k)}(\SD(k))$ denote the corresponding development maps.

-\begin{definition} A family of Engel structures $\SD$ is \textbf{$N$--loose} with \textbf{certificate} $\SY$ if: \begin{itemize} \item[-]the development curves $\gamma_{\SY(k)}(\SD(k))_p$ are convex and \item[-]for each $k \in K$ and $p \in M$, there is a segment $\gamma \subset \gamma_{\SY(k)}(\SD(k))_p$ containing $N$ wiggles that projects to an embedded curve $t(\gamma)$ under the target map. \end{itemize}
+\begin{definition} A family of Engel structures $\SD$ is \textbf{$N$--loose} with \textbf{certificate} $\SY$ if: \begin{itemize} \item[-] the development curves $\gamma_{\SY(k)}(\SD(k))_p$ are convex and \item[-] for each $k \in K$ and $p \in M$, there is a segment $\gamma \subset \gamma_{\SY(k)}(\SD(k))_p$ containing $N$ wiggles that projects to an embedded curve $t(\gamma)$ under the target map. \end{itemize}

 The family $\SD$ is said to be \textbf{$\infty$--loose} if this holds for every positive $N$. \end{definition} The convexity condition for the development map implies that the line field $\SY(k)$ is always transverse to the kernel of the Engel structure $\SD(k)$.
-The embedding condition for the segment $\gamma$ implies that $\infty$--looseness can only hold for line fields $\SY(k)$ with no closed orbits; see Prop \ref{prop:PPP}.
+The embedding condition for the segment $\gamma$ implies that $\infty$--looseness can only hold for line fields $\SY(k)$ with no closed orbits; see Proposition \ref{prop:PPP}.

 \begin{remark} In \cite{Sal}, N. Saldanha describes the homotopy type of the space of convex curves in $\NS^2$.
 He shows that convex curves behave flexibly as soon as a loop is introduced.
 He called such families of curves \emph{loose}.
 We have decided to name our flexible families of Engel structures accordingly.
-The geometric intuition we have is that the flexibility of loose Engel structures is a manifestation of the flexibility displayed by convex curves. \end{remark}
+The geometric intuition we have is that the flexibility of loose Engel structures is a manifestation of the flexibility displayed by convex curves. $\blacksquare$ \end{remark}

-\begin{remark} In \cite[Lemma 4.1]{Sal} it is proven that certain bounds on the total curvature imply that a convex curve has a wiggle.
-In Definition \ref{def:loose} we introduced looseness using wiggles, but one could define it instead by requiring that the development map has sufficiently large total curvature. \end{remark}
+\begin{remark} In \cite[Lemma 4.1]{Sal} it is proven that certain bounds on the total curvature imply that a convex curve has a wiggle (up to homotopy through convex curves).
+In Definition \ref{def:loose} we introduce looseness using wiggles, but one could define it instead by requiring that the development map has sufficiently large total curvature.
+This would in fact yield a larger class of Engel structures that would, nonetheless, be weakly homotopy equivalent to the one presented here. $\blacksquare$ \end{remark}